architdate/PKHeX-Plugins/README.md

 ## Usage
 To use the plugins:
-- Create a folder called `plugins` in the same directory as PKHeX
+- Create a folder called `plugins` in the same directory as PKHeX.exe
-- Put the compiled plugins in the folder
+- Put the compiled plugins from this project in the `plugins` folder
+- Start PKHeX.
-- Start PKHeX and the plugins should be available for use in `Tools > Auto Legality Mod` menu
+- The plugins should be available for use in `Tools > Auto Legality Mod` drop-down menu

-## Contributing
-To contribute to the repository, you can submit a pull request to the repository.
-Try to follow a format similar to the plugins inside the repository already
-All contributions are greatly appreciated!

 ## Support Server:
-Come join the dedicated server for this mod!
+Come join the dedicated Discord server for this mod!
 Ask questions, give suggestions, get help, or just hang out.
 Don't be shy, we don't bite:

 [<img src="https://canary.discordapp.com/api/guilds/401014193211441153/widget.png?style=banner2">](https://discord.gg/tDMvSRv)

+## Contributing
+To contribute to the repository, you can submit a pull request to the repository.
+Try to follow a format similar to the current codebase.
+All contributions are greatly appreciated!
+If you would like to discuss possible contributions without using GitHub, please contact us using the Support Server above.

 ## Credits:
-@kwsch (Kaphotics): for having the IPlugin interface which allows loading of Plugin DLL files into PKHeX.
-Also for the support provided in my discord server
+[@kwsch](https://github.com/kwsch): for providing the IPlugin interface in PKHeX, which allows loading of this project's Plugin DLL files.
+Also for the support provided in the support server.